 Follow these steps:

 1. Navigate to the Telegram Deactivation Page on any web browser.
-You can use both your laptop or your phone for the purpose.
+This method works on your computer or your phone.

 2. Proceed to enter the same phone number that you used to sign up for Telegram.
 Be sure to start with the country code, followed by the number (+XXXXXX)